Today's opening times: Gut Aiderbichl Henndorf: 9:00 - 18:00 Uhr | Gut Aiderbichl Deggendorf: Rest day | Gut Aiderbichl Iffeldorf: Rest day

 An endangered species both in the wild and in captivity

 In the meantime, the number of tigers living in the wild is slowly increasing again.
 Nevertheless, there are now four times more tigers living in captivity than in the wild.
 In Europe, these majestic animals are known from zoos and circuses.
 The 5 tigers at Gut Aiderbichl are no exception.
-Sandy, Floy, Tango, Roxy and Sonja were hand-reared by tamer Markus and were part of the Moscow circus.
+Sandy, Floy, Tango, Roxy and Sonya were hand-reared by tamer Markus and were part of the Moscow circus.
 However, the circus fell victim to the Russia-Ukraine war because of its name, and the visitors stayed away.
 An additional stroke of fate in the form of a heart attack and the coronavirus pandemic ruined Markus’ health and finances.

 Circus trainer turned to Gut Aiderbichl to save the tigers